 It was like a light bulb finally went off in the minds of these people.
 Many of them realized how they could not follow God while owning slaves.
 One woman, Mrs. Stewart, had been so stirred in her heart upon realizing what she was doing that she decided to free her slaves and led many others to do the same.

 Through his life and ministry, Mr. Cartwright was able to appeal to the hearts of these Christian slave owners to change their stance on slavery.
-But the most amazing thing is what seems so obvious to us today (you can’t own another person and be following God) was so unclear to these people.
+But the discussion about his life with my children led to an important question.
+How could something that is so obvious to us today (you can’t own another person and be following God) be so unclear to these people?
 How did that happen?
-How could Christian people not see the wrong in slavery?
+And for that matter, how could Christian people not see the wrong in slavery?
 How did the Christians in Germany not see the wrong in Hitler’s regime during Bonhoeffer’s life?
 How did Christians not see the wrong in segregation during Martin Luther King, Jr.’s life?
-How do Christians now not see the evil in things like abortion or racism?
-I think we can find three possible reasons for it that apply not only to these examples, but to many current social issues.
+How do Christians now not see the evil in things like abortion?
+I think we can find three possible reasons for it that apply not only to these examples, but to many other current social issues.

 So how do we know who are true Christians and who are not?
 Jesus tells us how in John 14:15.
 “If you love Me, keep my commands.”
 John says the same thing in 1 John 2:3-4, “And by this we know that we have come to know him, if we keep his commandments.”
 This isn’t some “judgy” way of looking at other people.
 Jesus equates our love for Him to our obedience of Him.
 Though many people may say they “love Jesus,” if they are not doing God’s will, then they do not.
 They are not following Him, thus they are not real Christians.